This article has been updated with new features for 2019.

 Workday vs. PeopleSoft

 Anyone facing an enterprise software upgrade must weigh costs and benefits.
 If your PeopleSoft implementation is particularly large and complex, you may find yourself at a fork in the road when contemplating your next upgrade.

 But is the change worth it, or is this just an overhyped battle?
 How different are the two systems, really?

-Though the names are varied, both vendors provide a wide variety of similar suites and functionality for large businesses.
-The following comparison chart shows their primary offerings.
+Though the feature names are varied, both vendors provide a wide variety of similar suites and functionality for large businesses.